Columbia Alcohol Crimes Lawyer

 Under South Carolina law, public disorderly conduct is a misdemeanor punishable by a fine of not more than $100 and a jail term of not more than 30 days.

-It is illegal to have an open container in a motor vehicle under state law.
+In South Carolina, it is illegal to have an open container of beer, wine or liquor in a motor vehicle under state law.
 You may only use your vehicle to transport beer or wine in a closed container.
 However, you may have an open container in your trunk or luggage compartment.
 Violation of the open container law is a misdemeanor that carries a fine of up to $100 and/or up to 30 days in jail.

 Defend Against Alcohol Charges in Columbia